MichaelRWolf/green-path-master-class/video_recommendation.md

 **Focus on training, not software.** This course is about getting better at designing training material, not about designing better software.
 It could get confusing because most of the training I deliver is about improving software skills.
 But this video needs to focus on improving training skills and on improving course/curriculum design skills.
 For all courses (some of which are related to software).

+**Curriculum design, not teaching skills.** The Green Path will not improve my teaching and facilitation skills.
+It is directed at improving course and curriculum design skills (which may affect training outcomes).
+Focus on the design and structure of learning experiences, not on delivery techniques.

 ## Outputs

-For each target market, create scripts that are 10, 20, and 30 seconds eacy.
+For each target market, create scripts that are 10, 20, and 30 seconds each.
 Update sub-sections to contain the text.

 ### Script - Technical Coaches (10 seconds)

-**"I used to think great training content would sell itself.
-Then I learned that even techies need emotional hooks to commit to learning.
-The Green Path showed me how to balance learning and doing in my course design - and my students actually started advancing instead of plateauing."**
+**"I used to design courses thinking the technical value would speak for itself.
+The Green Path taught me that even developers need emotional hooks to engage with learning.
+Now I balance knowledge and practice in my curriculum design - and my students actually progress instead of getting stuck."**

 ### Script - Technical Coaches (20 seconds)

-**"I was stuck designing technology-centric courses, thinking the training value should be self-evident.
-Then I realized I needed to be more student-centric in my curriculum design.
-The Green Path taught me to assess when students need knowledge versus practice, and how to meet them where they are - not where I think they should be."**
+**"I was designing technology-centric courses, assuming the value would be obvious.
+The Green Path showed me I needed to be student-centric in my curriculum design.
+Now I assess whether students need knowledge or practice, and meet them where they actually are - not where I think they should be."**

 ### Script - Technical Coaches (30 seconds)

-**"I used to design training courses like I design software - big design up front, predicting what everyone would need.
+**"I used to design training like I design software - big design up front, predicting what everyone would need.
 But that rarely stuck.
-The Green Path showed me how to apply my engineering skills to curriculum design: breaking down learning problems, finding bottlenecks, rapid iteration with real feedback.
+The Green Path taught me to apply my engineering skills to curriculum design: breaking down learning problems, finding bottlenecks, rapid iteration with real feedback.
 Now I create 'Change that Sticks' - small, customized training that actually gets absorbed and adopted."**

+### Script - L&D Directors (10 seconds)

+**"As a technical trainer, I realized I was great at doing the work but struggled to design learning experiences that actually worked.
+The Green Path showed me how to bridge that gap - so I could design curricula that connect with students, not just deliver content."**

+### Script - L&D Directors (20 seconds)

+**"I was a technical trainer stuck between knowing my subject matter and understanding how to structure learning experiences.
+The mapping wasn't direct enough.
+The Green Path taught me curriculum design skills - so I could create learning paths that actually connect with where students are."**

+### Script - L&D Directors (30 seconds)

+**"I used to think being a good technical trainer just meant knowing my stuff and having facilitation skills.
+Then I realized I was an expert at doing the work, but not at designing the structure of how to teach it.
+The Green Path showed me how to develop my curriculum design capabilities - so I could create effective learning experiences that bridge the gap between my expertise and student needs."**